khenrix/PepperSpeech/README.md

 # PepperSpeech :robot: :speech_balloon:
 PepperSpeech is a simple base for speech recognition for the pepper robot.
 The ROS package mainly consists of three parts (python scripts) and is ment to be used as a quick start/guide for people wanting to implement speech recognition functionality in their own projects.
-Please take a look at the wiki for further details on troubleshooting/modifications/further reading etc.
+Please take a look at the wiki for further details on troubleshooting/modifications etc.
 <br>

 ### :grey_question: &nbsp; Current functionality